-A great base for exploring spectacular Kosciuszko National Park, Khancoban is a small lakeside town in the Snowy Mountains of NSW.
-Enjoy bushwalking, mountain biking, fishing and other adventures.
+A great base for exploring spectacular Kosciuszko National Park, Khancoban is a small lakeside town in the Snowy Mountains of NSW, where you can enjoy bushwalking, mountain biking, fishing and other adventures.
 In the skiing and snowboarding season, the Thredbo snowfields are only 85 minutes’ drive away.

-In the heart of the high country, the town was established to house workers on the now heritage-listed Snowy Mountains Scheme – Australia’s greatest engineering project that began in 1949 and is one of the civil engineering marvels of the modern world, providing renewable hydro-electric power.
+In the heart of the high country, the town was established to house workers on the now heritage-listed Snowy Mountains Scheme.
+Considered Australia’s greatest engineering project, it began in 1949, providing renewable hydro-electric power.

 You can explore the mountain ranges on various walking trails, such as Major Clews Hut and Round Mountain Hut.
 On the picturesque Khancoban to Kiandra drive wind through Mount Kosciuszko National Park past scenic dams and mountain forests to the highest town in Australia, Cabramurra.

-Getting to Khancoban is easy.
-South of Tumbarumba and on the scenic Alpine Way that connects Thredbo and Jindabyne, Khancoban is six hours’ drive from Sydney, five hours from Melbourne, and less than two hours from Albury, where flights arrive daily from Melbourne, Sydney and Brisbane.
+Khancoban is south of Tumbarumba on the scenic Alpine Way that connects Thredbo and Jindabyne.
+The town is six hours’ drive from Sydney, five hours from Melbourne, and less than two hours from Albury, where flights arrive daily from Melbourne, Sydney and Brisbane.